Reflecting Ulster – Easter 1916 and the First World War

 – Side by side are family photographs, many of which are seen here for the first time, reflecting the diversity of experiences across Ulster and the island of Ireland.
 These include family photographs contributed by the Knight and Madden families to the Gallery of Photography’s Photo Album of Ireland project – organised in partnership with Monaghan County Council Heritage and Arts Offices, Donegal County Museum.

 Curated by Gallery of Photography.
-Supported by Monaghan County Council Heritage and Arts Offices, Dept. of Foreign Affairs Reconciliation Fund and the Arts Council.
+Supported by Monaghan County Council Heritage and Arts Offices, Dublin City Council, Dept. of Foreign Affairs Reconciliation Fund and the Arts Council.

 About the Photo Album of Ireland: The Photo Album of Ireland is a digital research project inviting people to digitally share their family albums and private photo collections.
 Photo albums give a fascinating insight into our public and private histories, revealing details about how people lived and worked that official historical records often overlook.
 This emerging, democratic archive explores the role photography plays in recording our lives and commemorating our histories – viewed from the perspective of private individuals and families.
 The project explores themes of identity, changing social conditions, emigration and effects of conflict – preserving this important cultural material for future generations.

 A Gallery of Photography outreach project organised in partnership with Monaghan County Council Heritage and Arts Office, with thanks to Shirley Clerkin and Sormhairle MacConghail